bonn0062/GSoD/absolute_beginners.rst

   array([1., 1.])

 Or even an empty array!
-The function *empty* creates an array whose initial content iis random and depends on the state of the memory.
+The function *empty* creates an array whose initial content is random and depends on the state of the memory.

 ::